 Tara: I thought it was pretty messed up the way Osho was treated by the police and FBI in the end.
-How he was flown around for three weeks and in the documentary they didn’t really deny that they were doing that to terrorise him.
+How he was flown around for three weeks and in the documentary they didn’t really deny that they were doing that to terrorize him.

 Nadya: Yeah.
 He was an old man.
 They were being cruel.
 But like that’s how they treat folks today too.
 No decency.

 Tara: Yeah it was disgusting!
-Re being predisposed to joining cults: when the lawyer made that comment about how he was truly loved (TRULY!) within the rajneeshi and how that is “an experience worth having.”
+Re being predisposed to joining cults: when the lawyer made that comment about how he was truly loved (TRULY!) within the Rajneeshee and how that is “an experience worth having.”

 Nadya: Are they just a bunch of lonely and unhappy white folks with too much money?
 They didn’t talk to any working class Sanyasins.

-Tara: Mmm it seemed like it wasn’t all white folks from the footage though, and I think a lot of them were middle class not like filthy rich.
+Tara: Mmm it seemed like it wasn’t all white folks from the footage though, and I think a lot of them were middle class not filthy rich.
 But yeah definitely cringingly seduced by the “exoticism” of India, etc.

 Nadya: They did show some of the diversity.
 A lot of them just seemed to want to be in nature.

 Tara: And they also did appear to be joyfully building the city and having a good time of it?
-As opposed to something like Jonestown where people were purposely sleep-deprived and mind-controlled.
+As opposed to something like Jonestown where people were sleep-deprived and mind-controlled.

-Nadya: I think like it made folks feel a part of something.
+Nadya: I think it made folks feel a part of something.
 It was a beautiful grand vision.
 Like camp for adults.